 The purpose of the Full Faith and Credit Clause is to prevent people from avoiding their legal problems in one state by simply moving to another one.
 Instead, when the laws of another state apply to a case, states have to blindly defer to them and apply them as if they were their own.

-When it comes to common law marriages, this means that California, even though it does not allow California citizens to become married under the common law, must recognize as married two people who were common law married in a state that allows it, like South Carolina.
+This means that California, even though it does not recognize a common law marriage, must recognize as married two people who were married in a state that allows it, like South Carolina.

 An Example of How Common Law Marriage Recognition Works